lambdamusic/Ontospy/README.md

 Examples
 ----------

 These are some basic examples that should be enough to get you started.
-More extensive documentation will (hopefully) be made available soon!
+More extensive documentation will be made available soon!

 ####Inspecting an ontology from the command line